 What Does Ram eTorque Mean?

-The Ram 1500 full-size pickup truck and Jeep are equipped with a “mild hybrid” eTorque system.
+The Ram 1500 full-size pickup truck are equipped with a “mild hybrid” eTorque system.
 It’s simpler and less expensive hybrid technology than a hybrid powertrain but offers unique advantages.

 This electrically controlled system has six different operating modes.
 The stop-start engine feature is the most significant among them.
 However, the engine stop-start function in the eTorque system with 48-volt electricity is seamless and essentially undetected.